cdcrabtree/emailaudits/README.md

 # emailaudits
 Code snippets and other materials to help conduct email audit studies.

 `sending_emails.r` contains code that researchers can use to automatially send emails to subjects.
+While researchers might still want to use this code, I'd recommend using [Yet Another Mail Merge](https://chrome.google.com/webstore/detail/yet-another-mail-merge/mgmgmhkohaenhokbdnlpcljckbhpbmef?hl=en) instead.
+This recently available tool helps get around some of the sending limits and other issues associated with emailing recipients through 'non-secure' applications, like R.

 `coding_replies.r` contains code that researchers can use to automatially code an email reply outcome from an email .mbox archive.